Wondering what you can do to get into the QS World University Rankings next year? Here’s what you need to know.

 Once you’ve got all these elements in order, you can start building the firm foundation you need for a strong rankings application.

-The QS Rankings Entry Evaluation service provides universities with a breakdown of the QS methodology; the minimum requirements and performance indicators and how your university can meet them; access to underlying data used to calculate the rankings; and comparisons to your peers.
+Additionally, the QS Rankings Entry Evaluation service provides universities with a breakdown of the QS methodology; the minimum requirements and performance indicators and how your university can meet them; access to underlying data used to calculate the rankings; and comparisons to your peers.

 If you’d like to learn more about the QS Rankings Entry Evaluation, contact us today.